George Gadson: Career

 In March 2006, Gadson's Lift Ev'ry Voice, a bronze statue of an African-American woman, was unveiled at the Lou Rawls Center for the Performing Arts at Florida Memorial University.
 That year, he also created a sculpture commemorating the Tuskegee Airmen, a group of African-American military pilots who fought in World War II.
 In 2008, he created an ornament for the White House Christmas tree.
 By that time he had formed George Gadson Studios in Hollywood, Florida and was consulting on public art projects.
 In 2013, Gadson released the book Art Psalms, a collection of his artwork and poetry.
 By 2014, he had created additional public art pieces for the Urban League of Broward County (Equality) and the cities of Lauderdale Lakes, Pompano Beach, and Boynton Beach.
 He was also the chairman of the Tamarac Public Art Committee.

 In 2014, he held an exhibition entitled, Naturally Morphic, at the Sunrise Civic Center Art Gallery.
 The exhibition featured pieces composed largely from found objects, natural materials, and photographs.
 In 2015, he was commissioned to create a sculpture of the Sankofa bird, a Ghanaian mythological figure, for Sistrunk Park in Fort Lauderdale.
 In 2018, Gadson was commissioned to sculpt a statue as a gift for former NFL linebacker, Ray Lewis, in Lewis' hometown of Lakeland, Florida.

 In 2019, Gadson was invited to hold a solo exhibition (About Faces) at the Sunrise Civic Center Art Gallery, and in 2020, he took part in the collaborative exhibition, Roots of the Spirit: Soulful Expressions of the African Diaspora, held by the arts non-profit, ArtServe.
 In 2021, Gadson was commissioned to create a statue for a new YMCA building in Fort Lauderdale.

+In 2023, Gadson created a sculpture entitled Sankofa, in honor of Patricia Hilliard-Nunn, an activist and African American studies professor.
+It was dedicated in Gainesville, Florida on Juneteenth in 2023 and replaced a Confederate monument removed from the same site in 2017.
+In August 2024, Gadson's Museum without Walls – An Ancestral Tribute was unveiled at Shady Park at Hannibal Square.
+The memorial included busts as centerpieces, a wall of notes with significant dates of this Square's history, and a shield with engraved ram horns with a separate elephant tusk sculpture.